How to relieve toothache and other common dental pain at home

 If you can manage your pain at home, we’d still encourage you to visit your local practice to get checked out once it reopens for routine dental care.

-Once it is safe for our practices to re-open we encourage you to get in touch and book an appointment.
+The health and wellbeing of our patients is important to us here at Dental Excellence, we encourage you to get in touch and book an appointment as soon as you can.
 If you are experiencing an dental emergency, please contact us on 0906475387 who can offer telephone support and advice to patients with urgent need.